-Eventually, the authors reveal that the best results takes place when you and your partners are tightly focused on a predefined range of goals and equally contribute to your project.
+Eventually, the authors reveal that the best results take place when you and your partners are tightly focused on a predefined range of goals and equally contribute to your project.

 In our case, at eZLO, we stick to Z-Wave technology because it was invented and is currently maintained by an alliance currently consisting of over 450 companies.

-Not only does such an approach require you to partner with companies able to help you create and market such solutions, but also keep in mind the perfect interoperability mentioned above, smooth user experience, improvement strategy and so on, which is done best in tight collaboration with your partners.
+Not only does such an approach require you to partner with companies able to help you create and market such solutions, but also keeps in mind the perfect interoperability mentioned above, smooth user experience, improvement strategy, and so on, which is done best in tight collaboration with your partners.

-While partnerships are not unique to the smart home industry, it turns out they might be as crucial as never before for the emerging home automation projects.
+While partnerships are not unique to the smart home industry, it turns out they might be as crucial as ever before for emerging home automation projects.
 Market uncertainty and strict deadlines require businesses to seek ways to optimize their productivity and gain competitive advantages with effective partnerships.

 That’s why here at eZLO, we advocate our core mission behind our solutions for smart home businesses is not to help you increase revenue or attract more customers, but to be a perfect partner in helping you succeed in your ventures.